adriandavidauer/ASD-for-HRI/README.md

 ```
 ## Running Experiments

-Predictions run inside the GPU Docker image; scoring runs on the host afterwards.
+Predictions run inside the GPU Docker image; stats calculation runs after it.
 All commands are
 issued from the repository root.

-### 1. Predictions — Docker (GPU)
+### 1. Predictions - Docker (GPU)

 Build from the repository root — the Dockerfile lives in `docker/` but its `COPY` paths are
 root-relative: